amitsaha/echorand.me/content/posts/learning-and-current-software-development.md

 I will leave out all the career trajectory, progression, junior, senior, principal, senior, architect, promotions, etc out of this post, since i don't have much to say about them.
 May be one thing - it was a game i never could get myself to play - i have worked with a few people who can, and hey, good on them.
 I tried for a bit, and i didn't like who I needed to become to play that game.
+At some point it was how many lines of code, today it might be the number of tokens, it's all fake currency that gets exchanged for some real currency - but at some point there is a diminishing returns for some of us.
+I digress.

 ## Introduction